 Wearing these things isn’t going to make your life better.
 You’re only going to drive your real benefactors away by declaring you can’t think for yourself to the world.
 You are a walking “Look at me, I’m an idiot.” sign.
 Put yourself in the shoes of your potential benefactors – why would they bother?
 I wouldn’t because I know I’d be wasting my time that can be better spent on someone else.

 By all means, if you want to wear these things and it makes you feel better, go ahead, but please continue to pay close attention to what’s going on in your head because that’s where the real life-changer is.

 Wearing these things can’t allow someone with a bad BaZi chart to think, behave, and live like one with a good BaZi chart which is what ultimately gives that person a better life.
 He or she thinks, behaves, and lives better than others.
-Instead of buying these things, they are reading books, learning new things, building real relationships with sincerity.
+Instead of buying these things, they are reading books, learning new things, not getting jealous of other people’s success, and building real relationships with sincerity.